motya-proxy/motya/docs/what-to-build.md

-# River - What to Build
+# Motya - What to Build

-This document is intended to describe HOW to build River, bridging the existing components provided by Pingora, and the implementation goals for an initial public release of the River application.
+This document is intended to describe HOW to build Motya, bridging the existing components provided by Pingora, and the implementation goals for an initial public release of the Motya application.

 This document is intended for potential implementers of the application to clarify the scope of work, to assist them in planning and estimation of work required.

 ## 1 - Foreword

-The intent is to build a Reverse Proxy Application (River) around the `pingora` project by CloudFlare.
+The intent is to build a Reverse Proxy Application (Motya) around the `pingora` project by CloudFlare.

 `pingora` and its related dependencies are a set of Rust crates that contain the majority of the